-Although small amounts of air and fluid in the pleural space are generally well tolerated, pneumothorax, hemothorax, chylothorax, etc. necessitates chest tube placement.
-For large air collections, smaller bore tubes can often be utilized and placed more apically as air rises.
-Viscous fluid collections (complicated effusions, hemothorax, empyema, etc.) often require large bore tubes in the dependent lung base(s) since gravity pulls fluid to these regions.
+Although small amounts of air and fluid in the pleural space are generally well tolerated, pneumothorax, hemothorax, chylothorax, etc., necessitate chest tube placement.
+Smaller bore tubes can often be utilized and placed more apically for large air collections as air rises.
+Viscous fluid collections (complicated effusions, hemothorax, empyema, etc.) often require large bore tubes in the dependent lung base(s) since gravity pulls the fluid to these regions.

-After a chest tube is placed, it’s connected to a drainage system like an Atrium (which I’ll be referencing in this post).
-This closed system consists of three chambers: collection, water-seal, and suction control.
+After placing a chest tube, it’s connected to a drainage system like an Atrium (which I’ll reference in this post).
+This closed system consists of a collection chamber, a water-seal chamber, and a suction control.

 This chamber collects and measures output which can be marked at regular time intervals.
 The characteristics of the output can also be visually assessed (ie, milky chylothorax after initiation of nutrition may suggest thoracic duct injury).
 Remember that a drop of blood in a bucket of water will tint the entire thing red, so not all “red drainage” is considered “sanguineous.”
 Always ensure an airtight seal between tubing interfaces with adapters, tape, and zip ties.

-Here are things I look for as an intensivist when examining patients with chest tubes connected to Atrium drainage systems.
+I look for things as an intensivist when examining patients with chest tubes connected to Atrium drainage systems.

-- Let’s follow the tube to the drain: are there any clamps, large clots, tube kinks, etc. that will limit drainage?
-Although I’ve seen countless colleagues “milk” chest tubes to remove debris, there really hasn’t been any evidence supporting this practice.
-In fact, one can create negative pressure within the tube transmitted back to the pleural space.
+- Let’s follow the tube to the drain: are there any clamps, large clots, tube kinks, etc., that will limit drainage?
+Although I’ve seen countless colleagues “milk” chest tubes to remove debris, there hasn’t been any evidence supporting this practice.
+One can create negative pressure within the tube transmitted back to the pleural space.